 I’ve stuffed as much information in here that I can!
 I’ve included tips and tricks I’ve learned over the many times of making these.
 I have also tried to explain the steps in the most approachable way possible.
-Ready to get started?
+Ready to get started on your own wood soap molds?
 Let’s go.

 Supplies Needed to Build Your Wooden Soap Molds

 You can use any kind of wood you desire.
 I personally preferred using poplar because it’s a hardwood and it didn’t dent, get scratched, etc. It also seemed to insulate the soap better than other woods I had tried.
-A common (and affordable!) choice is typically baltic birch plywood or pine.
+A couple of common (and affordable) choices for wood soap molds are Baltic birch plywood or pine.
 My pine molds were made and used when I was a hobbyist, and held up fine, but there are others who have reported that they warp over time.

 Another soapmaker who has built their own wooden soap molds also mentioned to watch out for woods that are either glued together or treated, especially if you CPOP (cold process oven process.)
 Woods that contain glue or are chemically treated should NOT be used in the oven as they could fall apart or may off-gas toxic chemicals.